stevekutz/react_router_demo/README.md

 ### React Router demo

 This tutorial introduces the features of React Router ver 5.
-Each section has its own branch to help demonstrate how all of these features work together.

 #### Initial setup with basic routes